 After cutting and roughly trimming with a diamond tipped saw the rock is slowly cut, ground and then polished to a thickness of 0.03mm (30µm).
 Using resin to hold this incredibly thin slice of rock onto a glass slide the constituent minerals are now ready to be viewed under a polarising microscope.
 The diagnostic colors produced by projecting various wavelengths of light through the rock sliver, in conjunction with mineral shape and its association with other minerals are used to determine the mineral type.
 The diagnostic colors and shape of the mineral can also tell the experienced petrologist the approximate chemical composition of the mineral.

-I want to offer customers a wide range of images and artwork to choose from, although as you can imagine, my heart lies with Sue's mineral photos.
+I want to offer customers a wide range of images, artwork and functional products to choose from, although as you can imagine, my heart lies with Sue's mineral photos.

-Please feel welcome to discuss your requirements prior to placing an order, I will try my best to make some beautiful tiles for your home 😊
+Please feel welcome to discuss your requirements prior to placing an order, I will try my best to make something beautiful for you 😊